What Are Market Carpets?

 Market Cap Mode: Each square is sized according to the market cap of that stock so that it is easy to identify market capitalization.
 Square Mode is used by default and makes the squares fairly similar in size.

-Long Term Mode: Lengthens the color range for the chart.
+Square Mode: Lengthens the color range for the chart.
 In some cases, your carpet may have very large sections of red or green, making comparisons between individual stocks difficult.
 Switching to Long-Term Mode will lengthen the color range and give you a better perspective.

 Indicator Drop-Down Menu